 Richard Burns is the only Englishman to be a World Rally Champion, and he did it with Subaru in 2001.
 Tragically, he died from a brain tumour in 2005 at the age of only 32.
 To commemorate his championship victory and WRC legacy, Subaru built the RB320 – available only in Obsidian Black.
 The first car produced was auctioned off, with proceeds going to the Richard Burns Foundation.

 2002 Chevrolet Monte Carlo SS Dale Earnhardt Signature Edition

 Dale Earnhardt was a giant of NASCAR racing, taking seven Winston Cup titles and earning the nickname of ‘The Intimidator’ for his aggressive driving style.
 This made his death, in a final lap accident during the 2001 Daytona 500, even more shocking to the NASCAR community.
 In his memory, 3,333 Monte Carlo SS models, featuring a colour scheme based on his iconic NASCAR, were built.
 Today they prove to be desirable collectors items for fans.

 1994 Ducati 916 Senna and 2014 Ducati 1199 Panigale S Senna

-Ayrton Senna is revered as being one of the most talented drivers to grace the F1 stage.
+Ayrton Senna is widely revered as being one of the most talented drivers to grace the F1 stage.
 His tragic death in 1994 created a shockwave through the sport and beyond.
 Senna had signed off on a special edition Ducati 916 shortly before his untimely death, with production completed in his honour.
-Twenty years later, Ducati recreated a Senna version of the 1199 superbike, with proceeds from the sale of the 161 examples being donated to the Senna Foundation.
+Twenty years later, Ducati recreated a Senna version of the 1199 superbike, with net proceeds from the sale of the 161 examples being donated to the Senna Foundation.